Trey Williams: College career

 As a junior, he led the team with 474 rushing yards and 6 touchdowns on 70 carries (6.8-yard avg.).
 He also made 14 receptions for 59 yards, 13 returns for 318 yards, including a 75-yard return against the University of Alabama.
 He was second on the team with 851 all-purpose yards.
 He rushed for 1,343 yards on 204 carries with 18 touchdowns during his college career.

-He ultimately decided to forego his senior season and instead declared for the 2015 NFL Draft.
+He ultimately decided to forego his senior season and instead declared for the 2015 NFL draft.

 Professional career

 Washington Redskins

 Williams was signed as an undrafted free agent by the Washington Redskins after the 2015 NFL Draft on May 7.
 On his first-ever professional football carry, Williams rushed for a 38-yard gain against the Dallas Cowboys in the preseason.

-Dallas Cowboys
+Dallas Cowboys (first stint)

-On November 4, 2015, he was signed by the Dallas Cowboys from the Washington Redskins' practice squad to replace the recently waived Joseph Randle.
+On November 4, 2015, he was signed by the Cowboys from the practice squad of the Washington Redskins to replace the recently waived Joseph Randle.
 He was declared inactive due to injury for four games, before being released on November 30 to make room for quarterback Kellen Moore.